 13 of the best quotes on Jordan Henderson: ‘The perfect role model’

-Jordan Henderson’s incredible turnaround in reputation over the past two years has culminated with him winning the FWA Footballer of the Year award.
+Jordan Henderson’s incredible turnaround in reputation over the past few years has culminated with him lifting every trophy going as Liverpool captain.

 We’ve rounded up some of the best quotes about the midfielder, whose plaudits only the most stony-hearted Manchester United fan could begrudge.